leomariga/Simulink-Arduino-Serial/README.md

 Using this blocks you can send and receive bytes in Arduino and interpret it as ASCII, floats, ints or whatever you want!! \o/.

-In this example we are sending and receiving binary data, more specificaly, an Arduino `float` (4 bytes) or Simulink  `single`.
+In this example we are sending and receiving binary data, more specifically, an Arduino `float` (4 bytes) or Simulink  `single`.
 Though, you can use this same code to send other types of variables.

 ## Configuring your Serial